After meeting with her oncologist, Lynda opted to learn precisely what her chance of recurrence was.

 Lynda enjoys spending time with her children and grandchildren.
 Her weekends are packed with family activities, including fishing, trips to the casino and motorcycle rides with her husband, who is a member of a Harley-Davidson® riding club.
 Even before discussing treatment options with her oncologist, Lynda was ready to accept chemotherapy as a possibility.
 “I didn’t want to wake up each day wondering if my cancer was going to recur that day.
 I wanted to be in the game.”

 But after meeting with her oncologist, who told her about Oncotype DX assay, Lynda opted to learn precisely what her chance of recurrence was.
 When her Recurrence Score value turned out to be 5, Lynda’s oncologist explained that chemotherapy would have minimal benefit in her case and recommended hormonal therapy.
 Today, Lynda continues her treatment with hormonal therapy and is doing well.
 Looking back on her decision, Lynda is so relieved that she was able to go on with her life without the interruptions of chemotherapy.
-“I had confidence in Genomic Health and trust in my physician.
+“I had confidence in Exact Sciences and trust in my physician.
 I had been given this gift,” she says.
 “I realized that I should go ahead and take it.”

 With Oncotype DX helping her to make a more informed decision about treatment, Lynda felt empowered.